 Here are some tips to guide you as you start thinking about long-term plans:

 To make the most of your money, make sure you take advantage of your yearly tax-free savings allowance with an ISA.

 You can help protect your family’s or dependants’ financial security by taking out life insurance.
-You could get a lump sum of money in the event of your death or if you’re diagnosed with a terminal illness, helping ensure that any outstanding debts such as a mortgage would be paid off.
+In the event of your death or if you’re diagnosed with a terminal illness, you could get a lump sum of money.
+This would help ensure that any outstanding debts such as a mortgage would be covered.

 Income in retirement

 More and more of us are now living longer, so at some point you may want to consider your income in retirement.
 Speak to your employer to see if they provide a pension or are prepared to contribute on your behalf.
 Some will match any money you put in yourself.